-Vendors may apply to all markets but will not be accepted to vend at more than 1 market in a row.
-So if you are accepted for September, you will be disqualified to vend in October, but may apply to take part again in November.
+Vendors may apply to all markets but preference will be given to vendors who have not vended at the previous market – so vendors who are accepted for September can apply for October, but they will go to the bottom of the list in terms of selection.
 The only exception to this will be for small press vendors who may vend in November and also apply to the small press event in December.

 Hey!
 Why is the December market only small press?
 What about the crafters?

 There are a gazillion craft fairs in Toronto during the month of December, and almost no book events.
 Since most craft vendors are already doing many shows in December, we decided to make the December market exclusively small press in order to provide local authors, zinesters and small publishers a place to sell their creations during the holiday market season.
-This market has a separate set of qualifications that will be posted in early October when we call for vendors for this event.
+This market has a separate set of qualifications that applicants to this market should read before applying.